 In August, before classes begin in the fall, a two and a half day pre-orientation program, called New International Student Orientation (“NISO”), is held for new international and global nomad students.
 Parents and family are also welcome to attend--there will be special sessions for parents during NISO.
 All students and their accompanying families attend the International Student Orientation Welcome Breakfast and information sessions.

 In January, before the start of the Spring Orientation, a pre-orientation program, called Spring NISO, is also held.

 During both the fall and the spring NISO, new students are also assisted with opening bank accounts, getting their rooms in the residence halls, and the like.
 There is also a special program and a question/answer session just for parents/guardians.
 Parents and family are welcome and encouraged to attend.
 (Please see below for information about transportation, dining

 NISO continues through the first half of the Fall Semester with UC 99, a .25 credit orientation course that meets one night per week.
 Many topics are covered in UC 99: including immigration rules, health insurance, the academic culture of the USA, what to expect from the weather, culture shock and local area transportation.
 For those arriving in the Spring Semester, UC 99 or scheduled meetings will be offered through February.

-New international and global nomad students are met at John Glenn Columbus International Airport (CMH) on the designated arrival day – Monday, August 17 – by our New International Student Orientation Leaders (
+New international and global nomad students are met at John Glenn Columbus International Airport (CMH) on the revised designated arrival day – Friday, August 14 – by our New International Student Orientation Leaders (

-Important Dates for New International Student Orientation -- August 2020
+Important REVISED Dates for New International Student Orientation -- August 2020

 Information for accepted students, including students seeking a SEVIS Form I-20 and how to apply for an F-1 student visa, please go to the link, Admitted Students.